CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 By default an anonymous dataset in the US location will be used if Storage API used; if the data is in a different location an error will occur.

-The `location` parameter can be also set when Storage API is not used.
-In that case, data will also be saved into a temporary table in the specified location before being transferred.

 #### Parameters and Usage

 To use the BigQuery Connector with the Import API, you must include a `connector` parameter with the following attributes: